solidzone/mailmeteor-landing/mail-merge-gmail.md

 **Pricing:** [Gmelius pricing](https://gmelius.com/pricing)

 **Alternatives to Gmelius:** looking for the best alternative to Gmelius?
-Consider Streak, Mixmax, or Vocus.io if you want to expand Gmail’s functionalities and a tool like Mailmeteor for the mail merge part
+Consider Streak, Mixmax, or Vocus.io if you want to expand Gmail’s functionalities and a tool like Mailmeteor for the mail merge part.

-**PROS:** Gmelius does wonder at turning Gmail into a collaboration platform
+**PROS:** Gmelius does wonder at turning Gmail into a collaboration platform.

 **CONS:** Mail merge is just a side feature of Gmelius.
-You can email multiple at once with Gmelius but it’s not replacing a real mail merge solution.
+You can email multiple recipients at once with Gmelius but it’s not replacing a real mail merge solution.

 #### 8. Mixmax